OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 always use lazy loading, we should remember that Hibernate uses the JPA recommendation to lazily load all *ToMany relationships and eagerly fetch *ToOne relationships.

-Eagerly fetching *ToOne relationships is not wrong, however we can't talk about eager fetch and lazy load without discussing what the typical uses of retrieving data/entities is.
+Eagerly fetching *ToOne relationships is not wrong, however we can't talk about eager fetching and lazy loading without analyzing what the typical uses of retrieving data/entities is.
+For that we'll look at the N+1 problem.

 N+1 loading